Azure-Samples/azure-sql-db-chatbot/README.md

 The HTTP Crential will be safely stored in the Azure SQL Database and will be used to access the OpenAI API without exposing the API Key.

-### Store vectors in a columnstore
+### Store vectors in native binary format

-To allow effienct searching of the vectors, create a columnstore index on the `embedding` column.
-Use the `./04-extract-vectors-into-columnstore.sql` to create the columnstore index.
-More details on this tecnique are explained here: [Vector Similarity Search with Azure SQL database and OpenAI](https://devblogs.microsoft.com/azure-sql/vector-similarity-search-with-azure-sql-database-and-openai/)
+To allow effienct searching of the vectors, vectors must be converted from the text format to the binary format.
+Use the `./04-convert-to-native-vectors.sql` to store the vectors in the binary format.
+Run the script to store the vectors in the binary format.

 ### Transform the search text into a vector using OpenAI